Skip to main content

 Jan 6, 2026 · 12 min read · RV Gear

-Inverter: Converts DC battery power to 120V AC power for standard household appliances.
-A 2,000W inverter handles most RV loads.
-A pure sine wave inverter is required for sensitive electronics and variable-speed motor loads.
+Inverter: Converts DC battery power to 120V AC for standard appliances.
+A 2,000W pure sine wave inverter handles most RV loads; modified sine wave units are cheaper but can damage motor loads and sensitive electronics.
+Don't cut corners here.

 FactorAGMLithium (LiFePO4)